The Open Event Website Generator App project has TWO components :

 You can then run the full test suite with:

 or you can run one individual test script like this:

 npx mocha -b test/generatorAndSchedule.js

-OpenEvent Webapp - A webapp and it's generator, written under the FOSSASIA Open Event project.
+OpenEvent Website Generator - A webapp and it's generator, written as part of the FOSSASIA Open Event project.
 The Open Event project aims to make server and client software required for hosting events/conferences easy to build and configure.
 Copyright (C) 2016, FOSSASIA.
 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the GNU General Public License for more details.
 You should have received a copy of the GNU General Public License along with this program.
 If not, see http://www.gnu.org/licenses/.